-4. If you don't have a previously stored network file, within CNUT or Prizm, add your Canopy infrastructure elements (APs, BHs, and CMMs) to the "Network Root" and Move and Modify the elements until you have captured your network.
+4. If you don't have a previously stored network archive file, within CNUT or Prizm, add your Canopy infrastructure elements (APs, BHs, and CMMs) to the "Network Root" and Move and Modify the elements until you have captured your network.

 IMPORTANT!
-Pay particular attention to the connectivity you establish in the outline view.
-This should be the connectivity as viewed from the point you connect to the network, not necessarily your network hierarchy (depending on where you connect to your network to do the update).
-When CNUT or Prizm "discovers" the network, it will update any elements that are misnamed, but CNUT or Prizm relies on the connectivity information you enter in the outline view to manage the network update and step through the infrastructure elements during update.
+Pay particular attention to the connectivity you establish in the network tree.
+This should be the connectivity as viewed from the point you connect to the network to perform the upgrade.
+If you are connecting at your POP, this will be the same as your network hierarchy.
+If you are connecting at some point other than your POP, it should reflect connectivity from that point.
+When CNUT or Prizm "discovers" the network and when it steps through the infrastructure elements during an upgrade, it relies on the connectivity information you enter in the network tree.

-6.2.2 Perform the Upgrade using CNUT or Prizm
+7.2.2 Perform the Upgrade using CNUT or Prizm

-- 1. Enter the password(s) for the root login accounts of all modules you are upgrading into CNUT or Prizm. - 2.
-Refresh/Discover Entire Network to find information on your network elements, and autodetect all your SMs. - 3.
-Add the Canopy 8.2.1 .pkg2 to CNUT or Prizm: CANOPY821\DES.pkg2 (or CANOPY821\AES.pkg2 for AES modules).

-- 4. Just before doing any updates, use Refresh/Discover to confirm all SMs are active before upgrading. - 5.
+- Enter the password(s) for the root login accounts of all modules you are upgrading into CNUT or Prizm. - 2.
+"Refresh/Discover Entire Network" to display information on your network elements, and auto-detect all your SMs. - Add the Canopy 8.2.2 .pkg2 to CNUT or Prizm: CANOPY822\DES.pkg2 (or CANOPY822\AES.pkg2 for AES modules). - 4.
+Just before doing any updates, use "Refresh/Discover" to confirm all SMs are active before upgrading. - 5.
 Choose the elements you wish to update at this time a selection of elements, a network branch, or the entire network.
-As mentioned before, most operators will plan to gain experience by upgrading a portion of their network at a time, depending on network size and their own operations procedures. - 6.
-Update, and monitor the update's progress. - 7.
-After the update is complete, Refresh/Discover to confirm all elements have updated. - 8.
-To update SMs that do not have Publicly Accessible IP addresses, turn on SM Autoupdate on the APs that those SMs are registered to. - 9.
-Confirm the upgrade is complete by verifying that the Software Version is shown as CANOPY 8.2.1.
+Most operators will plan to gain experience by upgrading a